How to choose the best social media platform to grow your life coaching business and build an authentic audience.

 - Simple “getting started” strategies to help your business grow on whatever platform you choose

-What Role Does Social Media Play for Life Coaches?
+What Role Does Social Media Play in a Great Life Coach Marketing Strategy?

-According to Tufts University, there are a few key principles that make social media marketing effective in creating conversations, community, and connections:
+According to Tufts University, there are 5 key principles that make social media marketing effective in creating conversations, community, and connections:

 - Open Dialogue